 To take the test, you read letters from a distance using your computer’s screen and record your answers on a smartphone.
-You need an existing prescription to take the test.
-Additionally, online eye exams don’t examine eye health or work well for powerful prescriptions.
-If it’s been a year or more since your last regular eye exam or if you have a strong prescription, it’s better to go to an optometrist than use an online vision test.
+Online eye exams don’t examine eye health or work well for powerful prescriptions.
+If you have a strong prescription, it’s better to go to an optometrist than use an online vision test.

 - Davis Vision

-AC Lens is worth it if you subscribe for the 20% discount and also land free shipping.
-But the shipping cost and lack of discounts price it out for smaller one-time orders.
+Given all this, AC Lens could still be worth it if you subscribe for the 20% discount and use free shipping.
+But without discounts, it’s priced too high for smaller one-time orders.